Brachytherapy: Long-term

 In a small number of people, brachytherapy may cause long-term side effects due to damage or disruption of adjacent tissues or organs.
 Long-term side effects are usually mild or moderate in nature.
 For example, urinary and digestive problems may persist as a result of brachytherapy for cervical or prostate cancer, and may require ongoing management.

+Brachytherapy for gynecological cancer is estimated to have an 11% risk of unilateral lower limb lymphedema versus a 71% risk when compared to intensity modulated RT (IMRT).
+Vaginal brachytherapy targets gynecological malignancies with minimal impact to nearby organs and lymph nodes while pelvic external beam radiation targets the malignancy using a wider radiation field that traverses more of the lymphatic system, increasing the risk of lymphatic fibrotic proximal pressure and mechanical insufficiency.

 Brachytherapy for prostate cancer may cause erectile dysfunction in approximately 15–30% of patients.
 However, the risk of erectile dysfunction is related to age (older men are at a greater risk than younger men) and also the level of erectile function prior to receiving brachytherapy.
 In patients who do experience erectile dysfunction, the majority of cases can successfully be treated with drugs such as Viagra.
 Importantly, the risk of erectile dysfunction after brachytherapy is less than after radical prostatectomy.

 Brachytherapy for breast or skin cancer may cause scar tissue to form around the treatment area.
 In the case of breast brachytherapy, fat necrosis may occur as a result of fatty acids entering the breast tissues.
 This can cause the breast tissue to become swollen and tender.
 Fat necrosis is a benign condition and typically occurs 4–12 months after treatment and affects about 2% of patients.